Unidata/.github/CODE_OF_CONDUCT.md

 Project administrators are responsible for clarifying the standards of acceptable behavior and are encouraged to model appropriate behavior and provide support when people in the community point out inappropriate behavior.
 Project administrator(s) are normally the ones that would be tasked to carry out the actions in the [Consequences](#consequences) section below.

-Project administrators are also expected to keep this Code of Conduct updated with the main one housed at UCAR as listed below in the [Attribution](#attribution) section.
+Project administrators are also expected to keep this Code of Conduct updated with the main one housed at UCAR, as listed below in the [Attribution](#attribution) section.

 ## Reporting
 Instances of unacceptable behavior can be brought to the attention of the project administrator(s) who may take any action as outlined in the [Consequences](#consequences) section below.
 However, making a report to a project administrator is not considered an 'official report' to UCAR.

-Instances of unacceptable behavior may also be reported directly to UCAR via [UCAR's Harassment Reporting and Complaint Procedure](https://operations.ucar.edu/procedures/hr/harassment-reporting-and-complaint-procedure) or anonymously through [UCAR's EthicsPoint Hotline](https://www2.fin.ucar.edu/ethics/anonymous-reporting).
+Instances of unacceptable behavior may also be reported directly to UCAR pursuant to [UCAR's Harassment Reporting and Complaint Procedure](https://www2.fin.ucar.edu/procedures/hr/harassment-reporting-and-complaint-procedure), or anonymously through [UCAR's EthicsPoint Hotline](https://www2.fin.ucar.edu/ethics/anonymous-reporting).

-Complaints received by UCAR will be handled pursuant to the procedures outlined in [UCAR's Harassment Reporting and Complaint Procedure](https://operations.ucar.edu/procedures/hr/harassment-reporting-and-complaint-procedure).
+Complaints received by UCAR will be handled pursuant to the procedures outlined in UCAR's Harassment Reporting and Complaint Procedure.
 Complaints to UCAR will be held as confidential as practicable under the circumstances, and retaliation against a person who initiates a complaint or an inquiry about inappropriate behavior will not be tolerated.

-Any contributor can use these reporting methods even if they are not directly affiliated with UCAR.
+Any Contributor can use these reporting methods even if they are not directly affiliated with UCAR.
-For more information, view the [Frequently Asked Questions (FAQ) page](https://www2.fin.ucar.edu/procedures/hr/reporting-faqs) for reporting.
+The Frequently Asked Questions (FAQ) page for reporting is [here](https://www2.fin.ucar.edu/procedures/hr/reporting-faqs).

 ## Consequences
 Upon receipt of a complaint, the project administrator(s) may take any action deemed necessary and appropriate under the circumstances.
 Such action can include things such as: removing, editing, or rejecting comments, commits, code, wiki edits, email, issues, and other contributions that are not aligned to this Code of Conduct, or banning temporarily or permanently any contributor for other behaviors that are deemed inappropriate, threatening, offensive, or harmful.
-Project administrators also have the right to report violations to UCAR HR and/or UCAR's Office of Diversity, Equity, and Inclusion (ODEI) as well as a participant's home institution and/or law enforcement.
+Project administrators also have the right to report violations to UCAR HR and/or UCAR's Office of Diversity, Equity and Inclusion (ODEI), as well as a participant's home institution and/or law enforcement.
-In the event an incident is reported to UCAR, UCAR will follow its [Harassment Reporting and Complaint Procedure](https://operations.ucar.edu/procedures/hr/harassment-reporting-and-complaint-procedure).
+In the event an incident is reported to UCAR, UCAR will follow its Harassment Reporting and Complaint Procedure.

 ## Process for Changes
-All UCAR-managed projects are required to adopt this Contributor Code of Conduct.
+All UCAR managed projects are required to adopt this Contributor Code of Conduct.
 Adoption is assumed even if not expressly stated in the repository.
-Projects should fill in sections where prompted with project-specific information, including, project name, email addresses, adoption date, etc.
+Projects should fill in sections where prompted with project-specific information, including, project name and adoption date.
-There is one section below marked "optional", which may not apply to a given project.

 Projects that adopt this Code of Conduct need to stay up to date with UCAR's Contributor Code of Conduct, linked with a DOI in the [Attribution](#attribution) section below.
-Projects can make limited substantive changes to the Code of Conduct; however, the changes must be limited in scope and may not contradict the UCAR Contributor Code of Conduct.
+Projects can make limited substantive changes to the Code of Conduct, however, the changes must be limited in scope and may not contradict the UCAR Contributor Code of Conduct.

 ## Attribution
-This Code of Conduct was originally adapted from the [Contributor Covenant](https://www.contributor-covenant.org/), version 1.4.1.
+This Code of Conduct was originally adapted from the [Contributor Covenant](http://contributor-covenant.org/version/1/4), version 1.4.1.
 We then aligned it with the UCAR Participant Code of Conduct, which also borrows from the American Geophysical Union (AGU) Code of Conduct.
-The UCAR Participant Code of Conduct applies to both UCAR employees, as well as participants in activities run by UCAR.
+The UCAR Participant Code of Conduct applies to both UCAR employees as well as participants in activities run by UCAR.
-We modified the Scope section with the django project description, and we added "Publication Ethics" from the NGEET/FATES project.
-The original version of this for all software projects that have strong management from UCAR or UCAR staff is available on the UCAR website at https://doi.org/10.5065/6w2c-a132 (the date that it was adopted by Unidata Program Center was 2019-08-16).
+The original version of this for all software projects that have strong management from UCAR or UCAR staff is available on the UCAR website at https://doi.org/10.5065/6w2c-a132.
+The date that it was adopted by Unidata Program Center was 2019-08-22.
-When responding to complaints UCAR HR and ODEI will do so based on the latest published version.
+When responding to complaints, UCAR HR and ODEI will do so based on the latest published version.
 Therefore, any project-specific changes should follow the [Process for Changes](#process-for-changes) section above.